IoT Adoption Challenges and Solutions in Kenya

 Section

-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+This work is licensed under a Creative Commons Attribution 4.0 International License.

-Authors retain copyright of their work.
+Authors retain the copyright of their articles without restrictions.